Benefits and Responsibilities of Asylees

 For more information, see How Do I Get a Refugee Travel Document?
 (PDF, 623 KB).

 You must inform USCIS of your new address within 10 days of moving.
 You may do so by:

 Selective Service Registration

 All male asylees between the ages of 18 and 26 must register for the Selective Service.
 If you fail to register for the Selective Service, your ability to become a U.S. citizen or obtain other benefits in the United States may be negatively affected.
-For Selective Service registration information, see the Selective Service System page.
+For Selective Service registration information, see the Selective Service System website.